 - By adding a unique brand name to the ALT attribute, you increase the chances of securing a higher rank in organic searches.

 - Don’t overstuff the ALT tag with irrelevant text.
-Keeping it simple here enables the search engine to put your logo into better perspective.
+Keeping it simple here enables the search engine to put your logo into a better perspective.
 Just go with the brand name and one or two keywords.

 - It’s best to put two to three relevant keywords in the ALT text.
 The more precise your choice of keywords, the higher your ranking can be.